mumblebaj/MMM-Growatt/README.md

                 usServer: true, // only used by US Registered users
                 debug: false, // set to true if you want to create a debug log
                 mode: "dual", // Specify 'dual' when running https://github.com/mumblebaj/MMM-Growatt.git and https://github.com/mumblebaj/MMM-Growatt-Stats.git together else specify 'single'
+                view: "table", // Only add this if you want a minimalystic tabular view
                 updateInterval: 1000*60*30 //Update every 30 minutes

                         }